Arisaka Type 99 Identification & Dating

 A small number of Type 38 and Type 99 rifles were marked with two concentric circles in place of the chrysanthemum.
 Their exact purpose is uncertain, though they have been associated in collector literature with special issue or non-standard service use.
 Some appear to have had the chrysanthemum removed and replaced, while others appear to have been manufactured with the concentric-circle marking from the outset.

-The source data also indicates that concentric-circle Type 99 rifles were serialized separately from standard production pieces, which is why they appear as their own grouping in the table above.
+The source data also indicates that concentric-circle Type 99 rifles were serialized separately from standard production pieces.

 Collector Notes